 - Text on objects.
 Logos, signs, and labels come out garbled.
 Use Decals or SurfaceGui for any in-game text.

 - Complex mechanical assemblies.
 A car as a single Model = fine.
-A car with separately rotating wheels = generate as
+A car with separately rotating wheels = use the

-Car5schema and the wheels come as separate MeshParts. - Tiny details.
-Faces on characters, fine jewelry, intricate filigree — these get smoothed out.
+Car5schema so the wheels come as separate MeshParts. - Tiny details.
+Faces, fine jewelry, intricate filigree — these get smoothed out.
 Generate them as separate larger objects and scale down.

 - Exact size matching.
 Generated meshes don't always come out at the size you'd expect.
 Always resize after generation.